Article

 palates.
 "Delayed closures" are just that.
 There is an area in

-the abdominal wall where the great vessels of the umbilical cord exit the
+the abdominal wall where the great vessels of the umbilical cord exit

-nature of this structure is a linear slit in the midline, lined with
+The nature of this structure is a linear slit in the midline, lined with

 normal connective tissue.
-There are other structures on the 'midline' that
+There are other structures on the 'midline'

-mother's blood stream exchanges oxygen and carbon dioxide with the baby's
+placenta, where the mother's blood stream exchanges oxygen and carbon

-circulation.
-When there are delayed closures in the heart, it may be
+dioxide with the baby's circulation.
+When there are delayed closures in

-possible to hear a murmur at 4 or 5 weeks that is no longer audible by 6
+the heart, it may be possible to hear a murmur at 4 or 5 weeks that is

-or 8 weeks.
+no longer audible by 6 or 8 weeks.
 This is normal development.
-These holes, like the umbilicus,
+These

-must be present in the fetus and close over a period of time after birth.
+holes, like the umbilicus, must be present in the fetus and close over a

 Omentum is a kind of slippery thin sheet of tissue, which is present in

 the abdomen.
 It provides several services to the abdominal organs.
-It has
+It

-them in a kind of "plastic bag".
-As the puppy puts on weight, it
+small intestine-and supports them in a kind of "plastic bag".

-is possible for a bit of this thin slippery tissue to protrude through the
+As the puppy puts on weight, it is possible for a bit of this thin

-umbilical slit.
-As the normal process of closing of the umbilicus
+process of closing of the umbilicus proceeds, it is possible for this

-proceeds, it is possible for this bit of tissue to be entrapped.
-The
+bit of tissue to be entrapped.
+The danger here is whether it is solely

-defect is large enough for a loop of small intestine to escape the abdomen
+omentum that is escaping, or if the defect is large enough for a loop of

 It is essential with either condition to "reduce" the tissue